johnculviner/tizen-msp-transit-tracker/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 in a web browser
 # (looks like a pretend watch minus the Tizen APIs but hey you can debug and live reload!)
 npm run dev

-# build for production with minification
+# run the app in the tizen emulator with hot module reloading
-npm run build
+npm run hmr-emulator

-# run the tizen emulator (currently hardcoded to my emulator)
+# build / deploy to a s3 tizen wearable (currently hardcoded to my watches IP on my home network)
+npm run device

+# run the app in the tizen emulator
 npm run emulator

-# deploy to a s3 tizen wearable (currently hardcoded to my watches IP on my home network)
-npm run s3
 ```